eecavanna/mongo-diff/README.md

 ### 1. (Optional) Create environment variables.

 Part of running `mongo-diff` involves providing MongoDB connection strings to it.
-Since MongoDB connection strings sometimes contain sensitive information, I recommend storing them in **environment variables** instead of specifying them via CLI options to `mongo-diff`.
+If your MongoDB connection strings contain sensitive information, such as passwords, I'd recommend storing them in **environment variables** instead of passing them to `mongo-diff` via the command line.

-> I think that will make it less likely that they are accidentally included in copy/pasted console output or in
-> technical demonstrations.

-`mongo-diff` is pre-programmed to look for two environment variables: `MONGO_URI_A` and `MONGO_URI_B`.
+If you don't pass `mongo-diff` your MongoDB connection strings via the command line, `mongo-diff` will look for them in environment variables named `MONGO_URI_A` and `MONGO_URI_B`.

 > You can learn more about those environment variables in the `--help` snippet below.